sotoplatero/apologify/src/content/articles/write-apology-letter-friend-last-minute-cancellation/index.md

 >
 > I wanted to reach out to apologize for canceling our camping trip last minute.
 Unfortunately, my car decided to break down just as we were getting ready to leave!
 >
 > I know we were all looking forward to this trip, and I feel awful for letting you down.
-Please know this wasn’t an easy decision for me, and I truly regret any disappointment I caused.
+Please know this wasn't an easy decision for me, and I truly regret any disappointment I caused.
 >
-> Let’s plan another trip soon!
-I’m ready to hit the road as soon as I’ve got my car sorted out.
-I’ll make sure I’m back on track so we can go on another adventure together.
+> Let's plan another trip soon!
+I'm ready to hit the road as soon as I've got my car sorted out.
+I'll make sure I'm back on track so we can go on another adventure together.
 >
 > Thanks for your understanding, and I hope we can reconnect soon.
 >